 Community Health Improvement Process for Selecting Health Priorities

-Health and data experts from BC Health and Human Services, MAHEC, Mission and UNC-A Center for Health and Wellness analyzed all of the data and with the help of a diverse team of advisors from the Community Health Improvement Process Advisory Board, identified the health priorities that we can improve -- if we work together.
+Health and data experts from BC Health and Human Services, MAHEC, and Mission analyzed all of the data and with the help of a diverse team of advisors from the Community Health Improvement Process Advisory Board, identified the health priorities that we can improve -- if we work together.

 Just like seeing your doctor, getting the test results back is only part of your “check-up”.
 The next, important step is deciding what you want to improve AND what actions it will take to make your health better.
 And that’s what our community is doing.